jksprattler/jennas-runbooks/Azure/azure-tf-ad-rbac.md

 ARM_CLIENT_ID="<service_principal_appid>"
 ARM_CLIENT_SECRET="<service_principal_password>"
 ```
 4. Assign the User administrator role to the SPN.
-From Portal UI navigate to Azure AD > Roles and Administrators blade > "User administrator" Role > Add Assignments > Select members > Filter by service principal display name ***Note as of this writing I couldn’t find an efficient CLI method for applying Azure AD roles to SPN's as Azure CLI is unsupported and Powershell cmdlets, which are still in preview mode, gave me errors so portal seems to be the best option.
+From Portal UI navigate to Azure AD > Roles and Administrators blade > "User administrator" Role > Add Assignments > Select members > Filter by service principal display name ***Note as of this writing I couldn’t find an efficient CLI method for applying Azure AD roles to SPN's as Azure CLI is unsupported and Powershell cmdlets, which are still in preview mode, gave errors leaving the portal as the best option.
 5. Disable Security defaults in order to enable the creation of a Conditional Access policy.
 From Portal UI navigate to Azure AD > properties > manage security defaults > enable security defaults toggle to no
 6. Create a new Azure AD user by making a new local branch from the cloned [jksprattler/azure-security](https://github.com/jksprattler/azure-security) repo.
 Run the `scripts/azuread-create-users.py` script to generate the terraform syntax for your new user: `python scripts/azuread-create-users.py`
 - The script will run an az cli command invoking a custom request through Microsoft Graph in order to capture your Azure AD default domain using your current login-credentials.